Nik-19213/Metacrafters-Polygon-Module-1/README.md

 ### Mapping 🌏🔗

-Go to https://mapper.polygon.technology/map and by using deployed contract address Map it to the Polygon Mumbai Network, copy the address provided by the site after maaping and update it in the `approveDeposit.js`.
+Go to https://mapper.polygon.technology/map and by using deployed contract address Map it to the Polygon Mumbai Network, copy the address provided by the site after maaping.

 ### Approve and Deposit NFTs to Polygon Mumbai

-Run the following commands to approve and deposit the minted `PANDAVA` NFTs from Ethereum `Goerli Testnet` to the `Polygon Mumbai` network using the FxPortal Bridge:
+Run the following commands to approve and deposit the minted `PANDAVA` NFTs from Ethereum `Goerli Testnet` using the FxPortal Bridge:

 ```shell
 npx hardhat run scripts/approveDeposit.js --network goerli